ArchiveBox/docs/Publishing-Your-Archive.md

 > [!WARNING]
 > Be aware that some sites you archive may not allow you to rehost their content publicly for copyright reasons, it's up to you to host responsibly and respond to takedown requests appropriately based on the laws in your jurisdiction.

-Archiving for personal backups, research, and some other use-cases are covered by [fair use copyright exemptions](https://guides.library.oregonstate.edu/copyright/libraries) in the USA, but if your archive can deprive the original author of revenue (e.g. if you rehost it publicly), then your use case might no longer be covered and you have to respond to DMCA takedown notices.
+Archiving for personal backups, research, and some other use-cases are covered by [fair use copyright exemptions](https://guides.library.oregonstate.edu/copyright/libraries) in the USA, but if your archive can deprive the original author of revenue (e.g. if you rehost it for profit), then your use case might no longer be covered and you have to respond to DMCA takedown notices.

 **As a general rule of thumb:**